 I loved the background on her tag, so that’s what I used that as my jumping-off point for my project.
-My tag was cut out of watercolor paper (regular cardstock just doesn’t do the painting justice), and I went with the same shapes and layout as Tracey did.
+It’s cut out of watercolor paper (regular cardstock just doesn’t do the painting justice), and I went with the same shapes and layout as Tracey did.

-I got this stamp set from Papertrey Ink in the mail yesterday, and couldn’t wait to use it :)
+I got the Winter Woods stamp set from Papertrey Ink in the mail yesterday, and couldn’t wait to use it :)

-Next, I stamped my bluejay and heat embossed it with a little clear embossing powder.
-After that, I covered the eye area with masking fluid to keep it safe from my paint, then after the fluid was dried, I wet my tag a little with clear water, then swirled some yellow and turquoise watercolor paint around the bird.
+Next, I stamped my bluejay and heat embossed it with a Clear Embossing Powder.
+After that, I covered the bird’s eye area with Nuvo Masking Fluid to keep it safe from my paint.
+Once it dried, I wet my tag a little bit with clear water, then swirled some yellow and turquoise watercolor paint around the bird.

-When the paint was dry (it only took about 20 mins), I rubbed off the dried masking fluid.
-Then, I applied a piece of Post-It tape to cover up the bluejay and stamped the branches and sentiment.
+When the paint was dry (it only took about 20 mins), I rubbed off the masking fluid.
+Then, I applied a piece of Post-It Tape to cover up the bluejay and stamped the branches and sentiment.

-My tag still needed something, so I decided on little white berry bunches which I made with some enamel paint:
+My tag still needed something, so I decided on little white berry bunches which I made with some Nuvo Crystal Drops.

-Enamel paint sets up pretty fast, so after I grabbed a cup of tea and came back to my desk, I was ready to thread through the ribbon.
-I chose a chevron pattern to go along with the other patterns in my tag.
+The Crystal Drops set pretty fast, so after I grabbed a cup of tea and came back to my desk, I was ready to thread the ribbon.
+I chose a chevron piece to go along with the other patterns.